VeronicaG24/Assignment2_exp/README.md

     - In the *goto_waypoint* action we set the coordinates of the four markers and send them to the `reaching_goal` server.
     - In the *come_back* action we set the coordinates of the initial position and send it to the `reaching_goal` server.

-To generate the local map and to avoid the obstacles, we worked on the SLAM algorithm:
+Regarding the generation of local map and obstacles avoidance, take a look on the next section.
-* gmapping??

 SLAM and Autonomous Navigation
 ----------------------